chasetoyo/CPSC354-Assignments/Assignment3/README.md

 ## Chase Toyofuku-Souza

 ## About
-Includes testing functions for the provided LambdaFun
+Implementing Merge Sort as well as Circular Linked List in the programming language *LambdaFun* in order to simulate a round robin scheduling algorithm.
+Includes testing functions for the provided LambdaFun.

 ### Files